oVirt/ovirt-site/source/uncategorized/engine-tools.html.md

 ### Tools TODO

-1.  standardize all tools usage and make it concictent
+1.  standardize all tools usage and make it consistent
-2.  create common infra both for java programs and for the wrapping scripts e.g functions to fulfill classpath dependecies etc.
+2.  create common infra both for java programs and for the wrapping scripts e.g functions to fulfill classpath dependencies etc.
 3.  use comon paths for all
+4. Use a single logger library (apache-commons-logging)